Hidden Parental Abuse: Stories of Survival and Healing – MindSterk

 In therapy, you can learn coping skills, understand your past, and plan for personal growth.
 It helps heal old wounds and prepares you for future challenges.

-Support Groups
+Support Groups:

 These groups allow you to see different viewpoints and get guidance.
 Meeting others who understand creates a network of support during your recovery.

-No matter your choice in dealing with parental abuse, know you’re not alone.
+No matter your choice in dealing with parental violence, know you’re not alone.
 Self-care, therapy, and support groups can aid your healing and progress.
 Reach out for help and start on the path to recovery.

-Support for Survivors of Parental Abuse
+Support for Survivors of Parental Abuse:

 “Being a survivor of parental abuse can be incredibly challenging, but there is hope and help available.
 Remember, you are not defined by what happened to you, but by the strength you possess to heal and move forward.”